brownjasonj/com.reporting.mocks/README.md

 <h2> Structure of the code </h2>
-There are seven packages
+There are six packages

 <h3>com.reporting.mocks.configuration</h3>
-This contains closs models to hold the application configuration and is broken down into three main pairts
+This contains class models to hold the application configuration and is broken down into three main parts

 <h4>TradeConfig</h4>
 Defines the trade types, underlyings and the rate at which new, modify and delete trade events occur.